jpavlovic-epi/UpSetR-plot/README.md

 Script for creating Upsetr plot

 Overview
-This project creates an UpSetR plot to visualize relationships and overlaps between different sets of populations.
+This project creates an UpSetR plot (developed by Jake Conway [cre], Nils Gehlenborg [aut] DOI: 10.32614/CRAN.package.UpSetR) to visualize relationships and overlaps between different sets of populations.
 This can be viewed as an alternative to Venn's Diagram.
 The output is saved as a high-quality TIFF file.

 How to Use
 Install Required Packages.